The Office of Mark W. Swimelar

 CLAIMS & CREDITORS

-CLAIMS OF CREDITORS: The creditors you list on your petition are given 90 days from the Meeting of Creditors to file their claims.
-In approximately four to five months, you will receive a Notice to Allow Claims, which will show you all the creditors that have filed a proof of claim in your case.
+CLAIMS OF CREDITORS: The creditors you list on your petition are given 70 days from the Meeting of Creditors to file their claims.
+In approximately four to five months, you will receive a Notice of Claims Filed, which will show you all the creditors that have filed a proof of claim in your case.
 If you have any questions or if you object to a claim, you must contact your attorney immediately.
 Unless your attorney files a motion objecting to the claim, we will pay it based upon the amount the creditor requests in the proof of claim, not the amount listed in your petition.

-LATE CLAIMS: As stated above, creditors have 90 days after the Meeting of Creditors to file their claims for payment.
-The 90-day deadline is called the "bar date" and is lited above the meeting date in the notice you receive.
+LATE CLAIMS: As stated above, creditors have a deadline after the Meeting of Creditors to file their claims for payment called the "bar date" which is listed above the meeting date in the notice.
 Generally unsecured creditors are not entitled to payment if they file after the bar date.
 Secured or priority tax claims may be the exception.
 If a creditor files after the bar date, you will receive a half-sheet document entitled "Notice of Additional Creditor."
 Usually the Trustee will move to disallow the claim for filing late.
 However, you may want to follow up with the Trustee and your attorney when you receive the notice.
 Any claim which is not filed, or not allowed, will not be paid through the plan.
 If you complete your plan, any claim that is not allowed or not filed will be discharged.

 BACK TO TOP